 - Aesop Interactive uses the API to power Lasso and also with the WP Live Search plugin.

-- Join In, a site organizing volunteers in the UK, creatively used the API to create an embeddable JS widget.
+- Join In, a site organizing volunteers in the UK creatively used the API to create an embeddable JS widget.

 - Per Soderlind used the WP REST API as a backend for an iOS application for the Norwegian Ministry of Petroleum and Energy.